marcosolina/microservicespoc/README.md

 # Microservice Test Project
 This is my microservice test project.
 I will play here when I want to learn something related to the microservices using Spring Boot.
+My goal is not to build the "perfect" microservice architecture, but to become familiar with the concepts, libraries, frameworks and other things related to the microservices.

 ### Requirements
 * JDK 8